 The exams seemed big at the time, bigger than anything I’d ever done before.
 How could I ever forget?
 But he was right.
 A few years later, I can’t remember how I did.
 Those grades have faded.
 But I’m looking forward to an inheritance that never will.

-Eleanor Kain is a Relay Worker with Robert Gordon University in Aberdeen, and Andy Holt is a Staff Worker with Christian Unions in Aberdeen.
+Eleanor Kain is a former Relay Worker with Robert Gordon University in Aberdeen, and Andy Holt is a Staff Worker with Christian Unions in Aberdeen.
 They've shared their top tips with us on living and speaking for Jesus during exams.